bassmanitram/actions-for-nautilus/README.md

 This extension implements the same feature with the same semantics.

-The decision as to which mode is desired is based upon the first placeholder found in the `command_line` property value for the activated menu item:
+The decision as to which mode is desired is based upon the first placeholder found in the `command_line` property value for the activated action:

 * If the placeholder has a `Repetition` property of `SINGULAR`, the command is executed once for each item in the selection.